leapmotion/os-controls/src/components/library/README.md

 ###### Done

-- DONE: Make the directory structure of the components repo into the following, where an X indicates a change.
+- Make the directory structure of the components repo into the following, where an X indicates a change.

   * components/                             -- root directory of repo -- this exists already
   * components/library/                   X -- new root directory of the Components library